jenniferbuz/sci_coding/lessons/lesson0/README.md

 Your computer's file system can be thought of as a tree.
 We will learn to navigate up and down directories (branches) and make new files (leaves).
 Your home directory is the trunk from which all your files and folders branch out.
 This isn't the start of the tree, though.

-All Unix filesystems branch out from a single **root directory** (get it? like tree the root of a tree?).
+All Unix filesystems branch out from a single **root directory** (get it? like the root(s) of a tree?).
 The root directory is simply the `/` at the start of every file path.

 ![file_tree, CSE 124 Fall 2017. (c) George Porter 2017](./data/file_tree.png)